 CCleaner advantage over Storage sense: Registry, cookies, cache cleaning

 On CCleaner’s side, there are two functions this program offers over Storage sense: registry cleaning, and the cleaning of users’ browsing data within the software.
 As of now, Storage Sense does not clean up any data such as cookies or cache from web browsers.
 This is something CCleaner is good at, even though this is practically useless most of the time.

 The second useless advantage CCleaner has over Storage sense is that it has a built-in registry cleaner.
 So why is cleaning the registry a useless advantage?
 Cleaning the registry is completely useless and you will not gain any performance benefits by doing so.

 Contrarily to what most people believe, cleaning files from the registry can mess up your computer if the wrong files get cleared out, that’s why CCleaner always suggests backing up the registries before deleting them.

 Even Microsoft themselves are very confident that you should never edit, clear, or modify the Windows registry, as stated on the Windows support page:

 “The Windows registry is a database of settings for all hardware, software, and user preferences on your computer that controls how Windows interacts with your hardware and applications.
 Windows continually references the registry in the background and it is not designed to be accessed or edited.

 Some products such as registry cleaning utilities suggest that the registry needs regular maintenance or cleaning.
 However, serious issues can occur when you modify the registry incorrectly using these types of utilities.
 These issues might require users to reinstall the operating system due to instability.”

-So how do I access Storage sense?
+So how do I enable Storage sense?

 To access Storage sense, all you have to do is type “storage” on Cortana’s search bar.
-Alternatively, you can go Settings> System> Storage.
+Alternatively, you can go to Settings> System> Storage.
 On the Storage page, you should see the option to turn Storage sense on.